-As illustrated in Figure 3-1, coal units that commit to retire by 2032 are not subject to any additional emission reduction requirements as long as they do not exceed current emission rate.
-For units with longer term operating horizons, that do not plan to retire until 2035 or beyond, EPA proposed best system of emission reduction (BSER) are operational and fuel changes or CCS to comply with the EPA's standards.
+As illustrated in Figure 3-1, coal units that commit to retire by 2032 are not subject to any additional emission reduction requirements as long as they do not exceed the current emission rate.
+For units with longer-term operating horizons, that do not plan to retire until 2035 or beyond, EPA's proposed best systems of emission reduction (BSER) are operational and fuel changes or CCS to comply with EPA standards.